webscopeio/react-s-alert/README.md

 # FORK
- - it is a fork of https://github.com/timmygee/react-s-alert (this adds an opportunity to pass custom alert id in comparison with the original one)
+ - it is a fork of the fork https://github.com/timmygee/react-s-alert (this adds an opportunity to pass custom alert id in comparison with the original one)
  - original package is https://github.com/juliancwirko/react-s-alert
  - forked here to ensure it won't be deleted.
 @alienalien13